minnyres/keepassxc-windows-arm64/README.md

 ## How to build

+### Cross compile on Windows x64

+There is a [workflow file](https://github.com/minnyres/keepassxc-windows-arm64/blob/main/.github/workflows/ci_windows_arm64.yaml) to cross compile on Windows x64 with GitHub actions.
+The third-party libraries are built with vcpkg except Qt5.
+The key point to build Qt5 is to apply the patch `0001-fix-qt5-arm64-build.patch`.

-It is natively built on Windows 11 ARM64.
+### Native build on Windows 11 ARM64

-### Preparations
+#### Preparations

 You need to install the following tools to build KeePassXC yourself.
 + [Visual Studio 2022 on ARM64](https://devblogs.microsoft.com/visualstudio/arm64-visual-studio-is-officially-here/)